vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==

+[ Specification change ][ Table of Contents (Pro) ] Removed the restriction that prevented nested headings from being displayed in the list.
 [ Other ][ PR Content ][ Staff ][ Card ][ Icon Card ]Added "not recommended" to block name.

 = 1.103.0 =